tuero/muzero-cpp/README.md

 Some important arguments to consider:
 - `path` The directory which will be used for checkpointing and resuming.
 - `devices` Torch style comma separated list of devices which a model will be spawned on for each item.
-A minimum of 2 is needed, with the first listed being used solely for training).
+A minimum of 2 is needed for training, with the first listed being used solely for training and the rest using lagged target network for inference/testing.
 E.g.
-    - `--path "cuda:0,cuda:0"`
+    - `--devices "cuda:0,cuda:0"`
-    - `--path "cuda:0,cuda:1"`
+    - `--devices "cuda:0,cuda:1"`
-    - `--path "cuda:0,cpu"`
+    - `--devices "cuda:0,cpu"`
 - `min_sample_size` Should be at least as big as `batch_size`
 - `num_actors` Number of self-play actor threads to spawn.
 - `num_reanalyze_actors` Number of reanalyze actor threads to spawn.